Fun Outdoor Workouts

 The weather is finally warming up, and you are probably itching to get outside.
 Do not spend your summer caged in at the gym -- you can still meet all your fitness goals without spending hours shut inside a sweaty, windowless box.

 Want to take your exercise outdoors but are not sure where to begin?
-Read on to learn about five fun outdoor workout options you can try this summer.
-These workouts will make it easy for you to stay in shape and soak up plenty of vitamin D!
+Read about five fun outdoor workout options you can try this summer.
+These workouts will make it easy to stay in shape and soak up plenty of vitamin D!

 You do not need a ton of fancy equipment to get a good workout in.
 One of the easiest and most effective forms of exercise for people of all ages is to walk more.

 Walking is an easy form of cardiovascular exercise that is easy on your joints and helps you burn a decent number of calories without being too intense.
-Of course, if you are in search of a greater calorie burn, you can always take a route with more hills or adding some wrist or ankle weights.
+Of course, if you search for a more significant calorie burn, you can always take a route with more hills or add some wrist or ankle weights.

 You do not have to walk for hours at a time, either.
-Adding spurts of walking in throughout your day can be just as beneficial and may be more attainable to people who work desk jobs or feel they are too busy to get out and exercise.
+Adding spurts of walking throughout your day can be beneficial and maybe more attainable to people who work desk jobs or feel they are too busy to get out and exercise.
 Walking your kids to their summer camps, parking farther away from the grocery store, taking a walk break during your lunch hour -- all of this adds up.

 Do you struggle with mobility issues that make walking difficult?
 There is nothing wrong with using some extra assistance if it helps you get up and moving.
 Consider investing in canes for those who are limited.

 Cycling is another fun outdoor workout option that is great for your heart and lungs.
-It is also easy on the joints -- even easier than walking, for some people -- which makes it a great low-impact form of exercise for people who struggle with joint pain or limited mobility.
+It is also easier on the joints than walking for some people, making it a great low-impact exercise for people who struggle with joint pain or limited mobility.